Apple Wallet: Partially Supported

+Upcoming

-Supported government identifications
+Supported government-issued identifications

 These territories permit their residents to save their government-issued identification credentials in Apple Wallet.
-Unlike the equivalent physical credentials, mobile government IDs in Apple Wallet can only be presented using NFC, so no barcode is scanned when presenting.
-Mobile IDs in Apple Wallet operate over the ISO 18013 mobile personal identification standard.
+In regards to American IDs, unlike the equivalent physical credentials, mobile government IDs in Apple Wallet can only be presented using NFC, so no barcode is scanned when presenting.
+Mobile IDs in Apple Wallet operate over the ISO 18013-5 or ISO 23220 mobile personal identification standards.
 Once the credential is read, the ID holder must confirm the personal information they wish to share (full name, age, etc.) The transmission to the reader device will be completed over BLE after the presentation is fully verified.
 Added credentials can also be requested by apps to present virtually.
 Available for iPhone 8 or later, and Apple Watch Series 4 or later.
+All IDs are free of cost except those of North Dakota, which costs $5 per ID renewal.

+For Japanese IDs to be added, the Mynaportal app must be installed for provisioning to Wallet.
+Integration with Wallet for watchOS is not supported currently.
+Available for iPhone XR/XS/SE (2nd generation) or later, with iOS 18.5 or later.